 - Bucket of models.

 48. Suppose you build a model and train it.
-Now, you feed the test data, but the results are not accurate.
+Now, you feed the test data, but the results are inaccurate.
 What could be the possible reasons for this?

 - Wrong feature selection.